buchgr/bazel-remote/README.md

    --storage_mode value Which format to store CAS blobs in.
 Must be one of
       "zstd" or "uncompressed". (default: "zstd") [$BAZEL_REMOTE_STORAGE_MODE]

+   --http_address value Address specification for the HTTP server listener,
+      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets. [$BAZEL_REMOTE_HTTP_ADDRESS]

    --host value DEPRECATED.
 Use --http_address to specify the HTTP server
       listener. [$BAZEL_REMOTE_HOST]

    --port value DEPRECATED.
 Use --http_address to specify the HTTP server
       listener. (default: 8080) [$BAZEL_REMOTE_PORT]

-   --http_address value Address specification for the HTTP server listener,
+   --grpc_address value Address specification for the gRPC server listener,
-      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets. [$BAZEL_REMOTE_HTTP_ADDRESS]
+      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets.
+Set to 'none' to disable. [$BAZEL_REMOTE_GRPC_ADDRESS]

    --grpc_port value DEPRECATED.
 Use --grpc_address to specify the gRPC
       server listener.
 Set to 0 to disable. (default: 9092) [$BAZEL_REMOTE_GRPC_PORT]

-   --grpc_address value Address specification for the gRPC server listener,
+   --profile_address value Address specification for a http server to listen
-      formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets.
-Set to 'none' to disable.
+      on for profiling, formatted either as [host]:port for TCP or unix://path.sock for Unix domain sockets.
+Off by default, but can also be set to 'none' to disable explicitly. (default: "", ie profiling disabled) [$BAZEL_REMOTE_PROFILE_ADDRESS]
-      [$BAZEL_REMOTE_GRPC_ADDRESS]

-   --profile_host value A host address to listen on for profiling, if enabled
+   --profile_host value DEPRECATED.
+Use --profile_address instead.
+A host
-      by a valid --profile_port setting. (default: "127.0.0.1") [$BAZEL_REMOTE_PROFILE_HOST]
+      address to listen on for profiling, if enabled by a valid --profile_port setting. (default: "127.0.0.1") [$BAZEL_REMOTE_PROFILE_HOST]

-   --profile_port value If a positive integer, serve /debug/pprof/* URLs from
+   --profile_port value DEPRECATED.
+Use --profile_address instead.
+If a
+      positive integer, serve /debug/pprof/* URLs from
       http://profile_host:profile_port. (default: 0, ie profiling disabled)
       [$BAZEL_REMOTE_PROFILE_PORT]